jamarir/Invoke-PassTheCert/README.md

 - Usage of LDAP Paging Control to avoid [`The size limit was exceeded` errors](https://www.openldap.org/doc/admin26/limits.html).

-- Added Shadow Credentials Enumeration and Exploitation.
+- Added LDAP Enumerations and Exploitations (Groups, Shadow Credentials, Ownership, etc.).

 - Added a `_TODO` function to build a custom action.